waternine9/bflang/readme.md

 ### References

-References in BF act just like how they would in C.
+References in BF act just like how they would in C++.
 You can specify that you want a parameter to be passed by reference, using `&` like so:
 ```txt
 int:AddOne(&int:toBePassedByReference)